-Refer to http://www.med.upenn.edu/bgs/dissertation_policies.shtml that the research is near completion and the draft dissertation is in a format suitable for distribution to the committee.
+The dissertation defense should be scheduled when the candidate and the dissertation advisor agree that the research is near completion and the draft dissertation is in a format suitable for distribution to the committee.
 As soon as a date and time are fixed, the graduate program coordinator reserves a room (for at least two hours) and prepares the necessary public announcements.
 In order to accommodate space and scheduling constraints, the date of the exam should be set at least one month before it will take place.
 All dissertation committee members must attend the exam in person.